- Royal Pacific: Rooms

 The story of Jake and Royal Pacific Resort

 Loews published a blog post explaining the backstory of Jake, who is the namesake of Jake’s American Bar, and whose (fictitious) adventures in the South Pacific inspired the hotel’s theming.

 Jake’s plane is one of the most popular “photo op” spots at Loews Royal Pacific Resort.

 But what’s the story?
 Why’s there a plane parked out on the lagoon?
 And who’s Jake, anyway?
 Let us fill you in.

-We think we like the version told to UO employees better.
+We think we like the version told to Universal employees better.

-In any case, definitely make a point of stopping by Jake’s American Bar located downstairs from the hotel lobby, if not to eat and drink, at least to check out all the cool “memorabilia” from Jake’s travels.
+In any case, definitely make a point of stopping by Jake’s American Bar, located downstairs from the hotel lobby, if not to eat and drink then at least to check out all the cool “memorabilia” from the legendary figure’s travels.